-- Cash, accounts and other receivables (except for advances to employees which are subject to liquidation), refundable deposits under other current assets, security deposit under other noncurrent assets, accounts and other payables (excluding "Taxes payable", "Deferred output VAT", and provision relating to PSA and statutory payables included as "Others"), and loans payable Carrying amounts approximate fair values due to the relatively short-term maturities of these instruments.
-The difference between carrying amount and fair value is immaterial. - Financial assets at FVOCI (quoted equity investments) Fair value is based on quoted prices published in the market. - Financial assets at FVOCI (unquoted equity investments) Fair values are based on the latest selling price available. - Financial assets at FVPL (unquoted debt investments) Fair values are based on the comparable prices adjusted for specific market factors such as nature, industry, location and market recovery rates. - Nontrade payable Fair values are determined using prices in such transaction which still approximate the fair values at yearend. - Advances from stockholders Fair value is estimated using the discounted cash flow methodology using the applicable risk-free rates for similar types of loans adjusted for credit spread.
-The discount rate used in 2020 is 2.36%.
+• Cash, accounts and other receivables (except for advances to employees which are subject to liquidation), refundable deposits under other current assets, security deposit under other noncurrent assets, accounts and other payables (excluding "Taxes payable", "Deferred output

+VAT", and provision relating to PSA and statutory payables included as "Others"), and loans payable - Carrying amounts approximate fair values due to the relatively short-term maturities of these instruments.
+The difference between carrying amount and fair value is immaterial.

+- Financial assets at FVOCI (quoted equity investments) Fair value is based on quoted prices published in the market. - Financial assets at FVOCI (unquoted equity investments) Fair values are based on the latest selling price available. - Cryptocurrencies Fair values are determined using quoted market prices in active markets. - Nontrade payable Fair values are determined using prices in such transaction which still approximate the fair values at year-end. - Advances from stockholders Fair value is estimated using the discounted cash flow methodology using the applicable risk-free rates for similar types of loans adjusted for credit spread.